Terry Warburton - President

 horns feature the “slot receiver” that Terry invented, as well as leadpipes drawn on mandrels he designed and made himself.
 When he’s not working in the factory, Terry is attending conferences and industry events.
 He’s regularly asked to speak and present clinics about his work and products at universities and industry conferences all over the world.
 Never satisfied with the status quo, Terry is constantly thinking about new designs and products for the future.

-Ken holds a bachelor of music education degree from the University of Kentucky where he was a student of Vince DiMartino.
+Ken Titmus holds a bachelor of music education degree from the University of Kentucky where he was a student of Vince DiMartino.
 He has played trumpet with many contemporary bands and is a current member of the Frank Vardaros Jazz Orchestra.
 Ken is the inventor of the P.E.T.E. and was responsible for the introduction of the "KT" backbore which bears his initials.
-He has been with Warburton Music Products since 1986 and has an exceptional amount of knowledge about mouthpieces and how to fit players.
+He worked with Warburton Music Products for 34 years - since 1986! - and has an exceptional amount of knowledge about mouthpieces and how to fit players.
+He now works with us as a representative in the Central Florida Area in addition to running his own custom mouthpiece business.

 Kim Aubuchon - Marketing and Sales Manager